 - Bedmate Reveal: Phil waking up next to Rita demonstrates that the time loop is finally over.

-- Big Eater: Phil's discovered the greatest diet plan ever.
+- Phil's discovered the greatest diet plan ever.

 - Black Comedy: The entire montage of Phil committing suicide over and over again, full stop.
 It's easy to feel sorry for him, but the movie still plays up the comedy of the suicides.

-- Broken Record: "I've Got You Babe".
-The same could be said (and worse) for the "Pennsylvania Polka".
+- "Ive Got You Babe."
+The same (and worse) could be said for the "Pennsylvania Polka."